 For moms of girls, starting a mother-daughter book club or girls’ reading time yields a closer bond and plenty of precious memories.
 My sister and I vividly recall curling up in our bunk bed each night, listening to my mother read Little Women by Louisa May Alcott.
 When I was older, I read the The Journeyman by Elizabeth Yates aloud to my mom while she cooked dinner every evening.
 To pique your daughter’s interest, find books that address current issues, such as Capturing Jasmina, with its thoughtful yet dramatic depiction of child labor and trafficking.
 Or look to the past and imagine what life must have been like in Old Testament times with the book Where I Belong.

 For the Guys

 Boys typically love action-packed stories.
 They also appreciate strategy, cleverness, and a fight for survival.
 Wartime struggles or wild westerns are perfect for teenage boys.
 If elementary-aged boys have trouble settling down to read, promise to act out the story with them after they read a chapter or two.
 For example, after reading part of Brave the Wild Trail, you might set up a cowboy camp in the backyard.
-Following a chapter of Jericho Ride, a father and son could create an obstacle course and make horses from branches or sturdy cardboard.

 With boys and girls alike, associating imaginative play and outdoor fun with a great book brings them that much closer to a lifelong love of reading.